erdabravest2001/NanoVal-Tool/README.md

 Once the analysis is complete, users can reopen the design file on caDNAno2, and will see that the problematic strands are colored red, while the others are colored green.
 The script also outputs a text file <i>name_of_design_file_summary</i>.txt, with the date and time of the analysis, along with the coordinates fo the problematic strands provided in the format <b>"helix_number[longitudinal_index]"</b>.
 Sample analyses files and results are available in the Examples folder.

 Additionally, a histogram of the melting temperatures of staple strands in 1<sup>o</sup>C wide bins will be saved.
+Finally, the

 <div id = 'bg'>
 <h2>Background</h2>